“Copywriter? What’s that?”

 This is a list of what copywriters look for:

 - Interview subject matter experts

 - List keywords that generate traffic

-If I were thorough enough in my research, writing the copy is almost an afterthought.
-Still, some creativity is necessary for creating catchy headlines and compelling call to actions.
-Within the meat of the copy, I translate the technical concepts or features into engaging and easy-to-understand benefits.
 The most important part of this step is to decide on a format for the sales and marketing material.
-While the appearance and tone depend on whether it is a B2B sales letter, press release, social media ad, white paper, case study, or a landing page, etc, determining the copywriting formula is a very important step.
+While the appearance and tone depend on whether it is a sales page, press release, social media ad, white paper, case study, or a landing page, etc, determining the copywriting formula is a very important step.